Somendratripathi/edav_hnt_nm_sdt/FP_report_v1.md

 ![](FP_report_v1_files/figure-markdown_github/fig4.3.1.11-1.png)

-According to the following chart, such tendency is seen for urban families.
+According to the following chart, such tendency is more obvious for urban families.

 ``` r
 student_por %>%